-(described by State-owned media as the "system").
+As it is explained in the observation report (Attachment 22), the statements of opposition politicians were in general chosen not to genuinely present their views, but rather so as to support the progovernmental view, according to which the society wants a change of the local government (describe by State-owned media as the "system").
 Overall, the Election Observatory found that during the electoral campaign, news and commentary in State-owned TV and radio channels functioned as a propaganda tool for pro-government political forces, and that the principles contained in the law on radio and television were systematically broken.
 The Election Observatory considers that elections organized in such a context cannot be considered as fully democratic.

-6.2.2.1 More quantitative results
+6.3.2.1 More quantitative results

-The programmes were assessed as follows (same assessment method as the one explained in Section 6.2.1.3, p.
-47 above):
+The programmes were assessed as follows (same assessment method as the one explained in Section 6.3.1.3, p.
+43 above):